keajs/kea-docs/blog/2020-08-02-typescript.md

 There had to be an easier way.

 What if I changed the syntax of Kea itself to something friendlier to TypeScript?
-Hopefully in a backwards-compatible and opt-in way?
+Hopefully in a completely opt-in and 100% backwards-compatible way?

-Surely there won't be any problems maintaining two parallel implementations and everyone using Kea will understand that this is Kea's _hooks moment_, right?
+Surely there won't be any problems maintaining two parallel implementations and everyone using Kea will understand that this is Kea's [_hooks moment_](https://reactjs.org/docs/hooks-intro.html#no-breaking-changes), right?
 Right?

 _Right?_